-Curated by critic and writer Carlo McCormick, Carnival of Sleaze was a night of uninhibited performances and videos by a group of eight performers and filmmakers, whose works embraced provocation and profanity at and with varying degrees and intentions.
-Last seen at The Kithcen in her performance, The Constant State of Desire, Karen Finley opened Carnival of Sleaze, and it was followed by leading filmmaker Tessa Hughes-Freeland’s Playboy.
-Poet and performer, Emilio Cubeiro presented an original piece The Death of An Asshole.
-During the intermission Richard Kern’s piece, Submit To Me, an exploitation drama, was screened.
-The short film starred Lydia Lunch, Clint Ruin, Lung Leg, Audrey Rose, Nick Zedd and Tommy Turner with music by Lunch.
-Andy Soma presented Randy Roma while assisting Kembra Pfahler’s “PUSSYCATBLADDERWASTE.”
+Curated by critic and writer Carlo McCormick, Carnival of Sleaze was a night of uninhibited performances and videos by a group of eight performers and filmmakers, whose works embraced provocation and profanity at, and with, varying degrees and intentions.
+Last seen at The Kitchen in her performance, The Constant State of Desire, Karen Finley opened Carnival of Sleaze, and was followed by leading filmmaker Tessa Hughes-Freeland’s Playboy.
+Poet and performer, Emilio Cubeiro presented an original piece, The Death of An Asshole.
+During the intermission, Richard Kern’s piece, Submit To Me, an exploitation drama, was screened.
+This short film starred Lydia Lunch, Clint Ruin, Lung Leg, Audrey Rose, Nick Zedd, and Tommy Turner, with music by Lunch.
+Andy Soma presented Randy Roma, while assisting Kembra Pfahler’s “PUSSYCATBLADDERWASTE.”
 Carnival of Sleaze was concluded by The Transformation Salon, a collaborative porn-modernist performance by Annie Sprinkle and Veronica Vera.